S-Subramanian-44/Flight-Ticket-Booking-System/flight_sdk/docs/BookingsApi.md

 Cancel Booking

-Cancel an existing booking by its ID.
+Cancel an existing booking.
-This changes the status to "Canceled" and increments the flight's available seats.
+A user can cancel their own booking.
+An admin can cancel *any* booking.

 ### Example

+* OAuth Authentication (OAuth2PasswordBearer):

 ```python
 import openapi_client